Ziflame/Robot_LIDAR_Simulation/README.md

 - For the ArUco tags : https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html
 - To create ArUco tags : https://chev.me/arucogen/
 - To Create the map we used a pixel art creator : https://www.pixilart.com/
-- We used two maps : the first to do some tests and the real map
+- We used two maps : the first to do some tests.
+The second one is the real map
 - We also used AI to help us debugging, write comments or if we got stuck o na problem.

 ## Key Features